- What are my rights?

 When processing your request, we may need to consult other organisations or individuals who could be affected by the release of information to you.
 This may involve passing on some details of your request to those organisations or individuals.

-If you are dissatisfied with the handling of your Freedom of Information or Environmental Information request, you are encouraged to contact the Information Compliance Manager (email to email@example.com) in the first instance, to determine if the ICM can resolve your concerns informally.
+If you are dissatisfied with the handling of your Freedom of Information or Environmental Information request, you are encouraged to contact the Information Compliance Manager (email to email@example.com) in the first instance, to determine if the ICM can resolve your complaint informally.
 This may lead to a quicker resolution of your complaint than a formal appeal.
 However, you may ask for a formal review instead of contacting the ICM (see below).

 - Email: firstname.lastname@example.org

 If you are dissatisfied with SOAS's response to your appeal, you can apply to the Information Commissioner. for a decision on whether your request has been dealt with in accordance with the requirements of the Freedom of Information Act or the Environmental Information Regulations.
-The Commissioner will normally require you to have gone through our internal appeal process first before he considers your appeal.
+The Commissioner will normally require you to have gone through our internal appeal process first before they consider your appeal.
 If the Commissioner finds in your favour, the Commissioner can require SOAS to release the information to you.
 The Commissioner can be contacted at the following address:

 Cheshire SK9 5AF